Video game preservation: Importance of preservation

 Code and assets can be lost during consolidation of companies or similar business activities; for example the assets for the 1997 Blade Runner game were lost when Electronic Arts had physically moved Westwood Studios following their acquisition, making it difficult for Night Dive Studios to attempt a remaster of the game around 2020.
 Another example includes the original code and art asset files for Starcraft (1998), which were lost during the development for StarCraft: Remastered.
 As a result, the sprites had to be redone from scratch.
 Physical archives of older game material can also be suspectible to losses when companies clear out or consolidate offices.
 Several Japanese developers that were first founded in the 1980s and 1990s, including Square Enix, Capcom, Taito and Sega, have committed their own internal efforts to keep physical archives in special locations to prevent accidental disposal while also working to digitize these assets.
 The rights to older games have also defaulted to persons that may have been tangentially involved with the game and are unaware of their rights' ownership.
 In one case GOG.com stated they had to hire a private investigator to locate such a rights-holder for games they wanted to preserve that was otherwise living off the grid.

 Preservation also has become an issue with the prevalence of digital distribution on console platforms; as manufacturers drop support for older hardware, games that exist only in digital form may be lost.
 This issue came to light when Sony Interactive Entertainment announced plans to shut down storefronts for the PlayStation 3, PlayStation Portable and PlayStation Vita by mid-2021, though which Sony later reversed, leaving the PlayStation 3 and Vita stores open indefinitely, while limiting PlayStation Portable purchases to the Vita and PlayStation 3 storefronts.
 An estimated 2,200 games across these platforms were only available digitally, and while most have versions on other platforms, about 120 were exclusive to the Sony platform and would become completely unavailable after the stores' closure.
 Prior to reversing their decision, Sony did not provide any immediate plans to offer these titles by other means.
 In 2022, Sony started its own preservation team, which by March 2025, had saved over 1,000 builds (including alpha and beta builds in addition to releases) available by various means on the PlayStation 5, including source code and art assets.
+Sony later announced plans to shutter these storefronts by July 2027.